netZoo/netZoo.github.io/content/_index.md

 See the following citation [example](https://www.sciencedirect.com/science/article/pii/S2211124720307762) for reference.

-A collection of tutorials hosted on the cloud is available without the need to install any depedency on [Netbooks](https://netbooks.networkmedicine.org/).
-It is possible to  run these tutorials on a local computer using [R markdown](https://netzoo.github.io/netZooR/), [Jupyter notebooks](https://netzoopy.readthedocs.io/en/latest/tutos/index.html), and [LiveScript](https://netzoom.readthedocs.io/en/latest/tutos/index.html).
+A collection of tutorials is hosted on [Netbooks](https://netbooks.networkmedicine.org/), a cloud server that allows to run code without installing dependencies.
+It is possible to  run these tutorials locally on a computer using [R markdown](https://netzoo.github.io/netZooR/), [Jupyter notebooks](https://netzoopy.readthedocs.io/en/latest/tutos/index.html), and [LiveScript](https://netzoom.readthedocs.io/en/latest/tutos/index.html).

 ### netZoo ecosystem